 The Cannonier is a beautiful resort and has some great quirky features making this resort very special.
-The hotels name originates from being on a historic peninsular and there are many original cannons dotted around on the property.
-It’s also home to an ancient lighthouse, and old fortress and possibly the most incredible spa ever that’s built around the branches of an ancient banyan tree.
+The hotel’s name originates from being on an historic peninsular and there are many original cannons dotted around on the property.
+It’s also home to an ancient lighthouse, an old fortress and possibly the most incredible spa that’s built around the branches of an ancient banyan tree.

 This evening we went to see the Victoria Beachcomber, and the new Victoria for 2 (the adults only section) The rooms at this hotel are fantastic for families as they are some of the largest on the island.